ggiacobbe2/inventory-app-giadagiacobbe/README.md

+Apologies in advanced for the how the folders are setup in Github.
+Please click on 'inclass15' to view all code.

 **This app stands as a basic inventory app where users can view, add, update, and delete items in their inventory, all while syncing real-time.**

 **How to Use**